SAPH1TE/SAPH1TE/README.md

   TO DO (For the 2.0 Release)
   ===========================
   - [] custom waka time embed
-        or just an existing one that supports jolly but likley not
+        or just an existing one that supports jolly but likely not
   - [] Do an REACTOR ep by femtanyl Spotify embed?
         - for more personality and relations alongside the album cover having a pink that matches the profile theme
-  - [x] updating changelog
+  - [x] updating change log
-        - Current idea is to fetch a dialy updaing public dairy static image generated from a vercel deployment
+        - Current idea is to fetch a daily updating public dairy static image generated from a vercel deployment
   - [] Group up the badges into subsections for readability
   - [] Make the tech stack a single SVG to be loaded for less requests and optimization
         - it's not a big concern as of githubs camo service caching the media though